apache/mesos/docs/operational-guide.md

 # Operational Guide

+## Using a process supervisor
+Mesos uses a "[fail-fast](https://en.wikipedia.org/wiki/Fail-fast)" approach to error handling: if a serious error occurs, Mesos will typically exit rather than trying to continue running in a possibly erroneous state.
+For example, when Mesos is configured for [high availability](/documentation/latest/high-availability), the leading master will abort itself when it discovers it has been partitioned away from the Zookeeper quorum.
+This is a safety precaution to ensure the previous leader doesn't continue communicating in an unsafe state.

+To ensure that such failures are handled appropriately, production deployments of Mesos typically use a _process supervisor_ (such as systemd or supervisord) to detect when Mesos processes exit.
+The supervisor can be configured to restart the failed process automatically and/or to notify the cluster operator to investigate the situation.

 ## Changing the master quorum
-Currently the master leverages a paxos-based replicated log as its storage backend (`--registry=replicated_log` is the only storage backend supported).
+The master leverages a Paxos-based replicated log as its storage backend (`--registry=replicated_log` is the only storage backend currently supported).
 Each master participates in the ensemble as a log replica.
 The `--quorum` flag determines a majority of the masters.

-The following table shows the tolerance to master failures, for each quorum size:
+The following table shows the tolerance to master failures for each quorum size:

 | Masters  | Quorum Size | Failure Tolerance |
 | -------: | ----------: | ----------------: |